 - Farm planning and plot layout; and

-The advantage of synoptic coverage of the earth’s surface by satellite imageries and aerial photographs has made possible the analysis of geological features at regional scale level.
-Over the years, our staff have utilized multi-spectral and high resolution and decipherable imageries to identify different soil and rock types and delineate geologic structures in more detail with greater accuracy; determine or/and reconstruct structural geological features such as fold and faults and possible locations of natural deposits (hydrothermal alterations) within different rock formations.
+Synoptic coverage of the earth’s surface by satellite images and aerial photographs has made the analysis of geological features possible at a regional scale.
+Over the years, our staff have utilized multi-spectral, high-resolution, and decipherable images to identify different soil and rock types and delineate geologic structures in more detail with greater accuracy to determine and/or reconstruct structural geological features, such as fold and faults, and possible locations of natural deposits (hydrothermal alterations) within different rock formations.

-Information derived from the analysis of remote sensing data or satellite imageries can provide very useful information for regional site investigations and planning.
+Information derived from the analysis of remote sensing data or satellite images can provide very useful information for regional site investigations and planning.
 Using remotely sensed data and GIS information, MEK will analyze and provide invaluable topographic (terrain) and geological (soil and rock type) information to assist in formulating sound engineering development plans.
-Our capable staff will conduct Terrain Mapping and Analysis assessment using Digital Elevation Models for specific engineering investigations when requested.
+Our capable staff will conduct terrain mapping and analysis assessment using digital elevation models for specific engineering investigations when requested.

 Geophysics is the application of the principles of physics to the study of the Earth.
 Different earth materials have different physical properties (densities, acoustic velocities, elastic moduli, electrical conductivities, magnetic susceptibilities, and dielectric constants).
-As such geophysical survey are designed and conducted to map the spatial variation in these physical properties of the earth.
-Geophysical investigation techniques have provided clear insights and therefore solutions to a wide range of groundwater, environmental and engineering problems.
+Geophysical surveys are designed and conducted to map the spatial variation in these physical properties.
+Geophysical investigation techniques have provided clear insights and solutions to a wide range of groundwater, environmental, and engineering problems.

 There are approximately 12 common geophysical techniques.
-MEK geophysicists have deployed several of these techniques over the years including frequency Electromagnetic (FEM), transient electromagnetics (TEM), electrical resistivity, Ground Penetrating Radar and seismic refraction techniques.
+MEK geophysicists have utilized several of these techniques over the years, including Frequency Electromagnetic (FEM), Transient Electromagnetic (TEM), electrical resistivity, ground-penetrating radar, and seismic refraction techniques.

 MEK has provided geophysical consultancy services in the following areas:

 We have successfully used electromagnetic techniques to locate prolific water-bearing aquifers in consolidated rock aquifers over the years.
-In particular our geophysicists have utilized EM-34 to locate relatively shallow (< 30m) and narrow water-bearing fractured zones in igneous and meta-sediments.
-For deep geophysical sounding to locate aquifers, MEK geophysicists have significant experience and have used the transient electromagnetic technique to successfully locate stratigraphic units and also discriminate between fresh and saline aquifers.
+In particular, our geophysicists have utilized EM-34 to locate relatively shallow (< 30m) and narrow water-bearing fracture zones in igneous and meta-sediments.
+MEK geophysicists have significant experience in deep geophysical sounding to locate aquifers and have used the TEM technique to successfully locate stratigraphic units and discriminate between fresh and saline aquifers.

 The MEK team has also used the DC electrical resistivity technique to locate nearly horizontal to horizontal inter-bedded permeable water-bearing stratigraphic units sandwiched between non-water bearing formations.
-In a number of circumstances, our geophysicists have jointly used the DC electrical resistivity and TEM techniques to locate fresh water aquifers.
+In a number of circumstances, our geophysicists have used the combination of DC electrical resistivity, electrical resistivity tomography, and TEM techniques to locate freshwater aquifers.
 Our geophysicists will ensure that the most productive and sustainable aquifers are selected for development.

-Our team has used electromagnetic techniques (EM 31 and EM 38) extensively to map spatial distribution of soil attributes including clay content, soil moisture, soil salinity, contaminant plumes and landfills.
-We have also successfully deployed these techniques in locating buried objects such as tanks and pipe lines.
-Our vast experience in this area has prepared us to conduct these surveys under any environmental setting.
+Our team has used electromagnetic techniques (EM 31 and EM 38) extensively to map the spatial distribution of soil attributes, including clay content, soil moisture, soil salinity, contaminant plumes, and landfills.
+We have also successfully employed these techniques for locating buried objects, such as tanks and pipelines.
+Our vast experience in this area has prepared us to conduct these surveys in any environmental setting.

 Engineering Geological Investigations

-MEK geophysicists have been involved in numerous subsurface site investigations, integrating traditional geologic mapping, intrusive sampling and of geophysical profiling and sounding techniques to obtain an in-depth characterization of site conditions at reduced cost to our numerous clients.
-Using combinations of the above mentioned techniques, MEK geophysicists have successfully addressed numerous challenges arising in the construction industry.
+MEK geophysicists have been involved in numerous subsurface site investigations, integrating traditional geologic mapping and intrusive sampling with geophysical profiling and sounding techniques to obtain in-depth characterizations of site conditions at reduced cost for our clients.
+Using a combination of the above-mentioned techniques, MEK geophysicists have successfully addressed numerous challenges arising in the construction industry.